HAVE SHEEP/GOATS PENNED UP BEFORE I ARRIVE

 PLEASE SUPPLY EITHER A PIECE OF PLYWOOD OR RUBBER MAT FOR ME TO SHEAR ON

 Zoonotic contamination is any disease or bacteria that can be transmitted from animal to animal.
-I have to shear for an average of 4 stops a day during the spring rush, so while I try to minimize the dirt I bring to your farm by disinfecting, it is nearly impossible for me to disinfect the rubber mat I bring with me between stops.
-If you are really particular about this then please have plywood or a rubber mat available for me to shear on.
+I have to shear for an average of 4 stops a day during the spring rush, so while I try to minimize the dirt I bring to your farm by disinfecting, it is impossible to disinfect the plywood I bring with me between stops.
+If you are really particular about this then please have plywood, carpet or a rubber mat available for me to shear on.
 Pressed plywood is best as it provides a bit of grip although any piece of plywood that is left outside for a bit is fine.
 Truck bed liners are great options, as is rubber roofing material.
 Carpet is also a great shearing surface.

 PLEASE DO NOT FEED YOUR ANIMALS FOR AT LEAST 12 HOURS PRIOR TO SHEARING